-- 2: Creating and maintaining effective environments for student learning - 3: Understanding and organizing subject matter for student learning - 4: Planning instruction and designing learning experiences for all students - 5: Assessing student learning - 6: Developing as a professional educator - 7: Utilize data to inform decision making and address barriers to student success - 8: Apply research and theory to educational planning in support of equitable outcomes for students, staff and the school community teaching at the K-8 school level in the State of Arizona must have completed a bachelor's degree at a regionally accredited university and have the capacity to pass the AEPA/NES Subject Knowledge: Elementary Education Subtest I & II exam (NT102 and NT103) and AEPA/NES Assessment of Professional Knowledge-Elementary Education (NT051) exam.
+Students will apply research and educational theory to promote equitable outcomes for students, staff, and the school community.

+Master of Arts in Teaching - Arizona 42 Semester Credits/ 4 Semesters/16 Months Delivery Mode: Online must have completed a bachelor's degree at a regionally accredited university and have the capacity to pass the AEPA/NES Subject Knowledge: Elementary Education Subtest I & II exam (NT102 and NT103) and AEPA/NES Assessment of Professional Knowledge-Elementary Education (NT051) exam.
 Students interested in teaching at the 6-12 school level must have completed a bachelor's degree at a regionally accredited university and have the capacity to pass the APEA/NES Assessment of Professional Knowledge-Secondary Education (NT052) and the AEPA/NES Subject Knowledge Exam in the requested subject area or have completed a regionally accredited subject-matter program.